-Please order uniforms online.
-There is a link on our school website to schoolwearmadeeasy.com Please browse their page, taking care to select 'St Peter's, Aberdeen'.
+Please order uniforms online via the following link: https://schoolwearmadeeasy.com/collections/st-petersprimary-aberdeen Please browse this page, taking care to ensure you have 'St Peter's, Aberdeen' unform.

 School uniform should be worn every day.
 It makes a vital contribution to the ethos and sense of identity of the school.
 Our uniform is smart and practical: